nhsuk/nearby-services-api/doc/adr/0004-use-elastic-search.md

 ## Consequences
 The number of deployed components will be reduced.
 The pharmacy-db will no longer be required.
-We will no longer need to maintain mongo and elastic search updaters
+We will no longer need to maintain MongoDB updaters, only the Elasticsearch updaters.